jbarrow/capstone/README.md

 ## Preprocessing

 The data is preprocessed recursively from a top-level directory.
-To get an idea of the preprocessing steps we take, check out the "Preprocessing_Notebook.iPynb" in the repository.
-To simply use the preprocessor, use the python command:
+To use the preprocessor, run the python command:

 ```
-  python preprocess.py [TOP_LEVEL_DIRECTORY]
+  python preprocess.py [TOP_LEVEL_DIRECTORY|-h]
 ```

 Give it the name of a top-level directory (e.g. data/MUS) and let it work (for a while, preprocessing each piece of music takes some time).
 The resulting TrainingData is saved in a `.pkl` file in its original location, with its original name.

+To get an idea of the preprocessing steps we take, check out the `notebooks/Preprocessing_Notebook.iPynb` in the repository. *Note, however,* that the notebook *does not* have a consistent API with the actual code, it simply provides an idea of the steps we take in preprocessing.
 The steps we take for preprocessing are:

 - Window the data into 50ms windows, using a Hanning Window and an overlap of 25ms
 - Pad the audio data to increase our spectral resolution (pad size controlled in code)